-In the same way that my first year students have a penchant for starting their papers with “For thousands of years philosophers have wondered …”, I like to start mine with “Of the things I care least about …” The problem is, that list keeps changing.
+In the same way that my first year students have a penchant for starting their papers with “For thousands of years philosophers have wondered …”, I like to start mine with “Of the things I care least about, in a dead heat are …” The problem is, that list keeps changing.
 It used to be the minutes of last night’s city council meeting and – just to piss one of my colleagues off – global warming.
 But now I want to expand my blast radius.
 I want to finish the sentence with “… Holocaust denial.”

 Do I mean by this that I don’t care that some people deny the Holocaust, or do I mean by it that I don’t care whether the Holocaust happened or not?
 Both.
 “What hangs on it?”, I keep asking.
 And no one seems to understand the question, let alone have an answer to it.